 Many blogs on the Internet show a correlation between long tail search visits and higher conversion rates.
 Is the correlation true?

 The answer is yes and no. It isn’t unusual to have lower conversions and higher bounce rates for long tail searches, if your site is not structured to take full advantage of these long tail visits.
 If you strategically plan with your digital marketing agency how shoppers should find your site today and in the coming years, and combine that with appropriate site content, you should be rewarded with an increase in qualified traffic as well as higher conversion rates and more sales.

 It is important that you analyze your own site statistics to see if you are getting higher conversions for long tail search traffic.
 If you’re looking at long tail traffic from AdWords, make sure you know if you’re including your own brand term in your analysis and if your brand is one, two, or more words on its own, that will skew your analysis.

 For more information on long tail searches there is useful information over at WordStream.com.
-For an overall view of our approach to paid search and SEO go to this main page on our site.
+Click the following links for an overall view of our approach to paid search or automotive SEO.